 - Best eaten within 1-2 days.
-Keep in airtight container at all time, at room temperature.
+Keep in an airtight container at all times, at room temperature.

-- To Freeze: either wrap the whole cake or sliced pieces with cling film.
-Then place in a ziplock bag and in the freezer.
+- To Freeze: either wrap the whole cake or slice pieces with cling film.
+Then place it in a ziplock bag and in the freezer.
 Best consumed within 2-3 months.

 - To Defrost: thaw at room temperature.
 Optional: slightly warm in the microwave for a few seconds to bring it back to life.